mrmatho/7dt-slides/pages/servers.md

 From what you have just heard - write down what you think a server is.

 ---
+layout: quote
+transition: fade
+hideInToc: true
+---

+# Research Activity

+In a moment you will be completing a research activity, using the Internet to search.

+Some handy reminders for research:

+- Try to use more than one source.
+- Try to use your own words to summarise what you read, rather than copying word for word
+- Check that the information you find actually answers the questions
+---
 layout: two-cols-header
 transition: fade
 hideInToc: true